Qoyixfex/logger/README.md

-# Advanced Discord Webhook Logger 🌐🔍
+# Advanced Discord Webhook Logger 🌐🔍 (only for educational purpose)

 A powerful IP/device tracking tool that logs detailed visitor information to your Discord webhook, including geolocation, device fingerprints, and VPN detection.